Phoenix Islands Protected Area

 (vii)

 Phoenix Islands Protected Area (PIPA) is in an exceptional oceanic wilderness due to its remoteness and lack of human impact on the atolls and in the adjacent seas.
-PIPA is a very large protected area, a vast wilderness domain where nature prevails and humans are only occasional visitors.
-The near pristine mid-ocean environment with its range of intact and functioning marine ecosystems from coral reefs, submerged reefs, seamounts to deep sea, in a remote and nearly uninhabited region, is globally remarkable.
-The property exhibits a high degree of natural integrity through its predator-dominated ecosystems; healthy fish, coral and sea turtle populations; and demonstrated resilience of its reefs to coral bleaching (State Party of Kiribati, 2009; IUCN, 2010; World Heritage Committee, 2011).
+PIPA is a very large, uninhabited protected area with no permanent residents.
+The mid-ocean environment hosts a range of intact and functioning marine ecosystems from coral reefs, submerged reefs, seamounts to deep sea, in a remote region.
+The property exhibits a high degree of natural integrity through its healthy fish, coral and sea turtle populations; and demonstrated resilience of its reefs to coral bleaching (State Party of Kiribati, 2009; IUCN, 2010; World Heritage Committee, 2011; Mollica et al. 2019; Mangubhai et al. 2018; Fox et al. 2021).

 Exceptional scale of the property and number of intact seamounts